ALavault/alavault.github.io/_posts/2020-06-13-music_tuto_5_harmony_ii.md

 Of course, nothing force us to use chords built on thirds (aka tertiary harmony).
 We can use fourth or fifth.
 Even seconds.

 *Exercice :* Have fun and experiment.
 Quartal (based on fourth) are somewhat common is modern fusion (e.g. Plini - Electric Sunrise) : start here.

+See you next time !

+And I accept donation to buy Arnold Schönberg "Treaty of Harmony" :)

 ---